AndreMaz/transformer-pointer-critic/Arch_Rationale.md

     dtype=float32, shape=(11, 2))
 ```

 The heuristic above is "static", i.e., it does the same procedure regardless of the input.
-In this case, it would get reward equal to 5, because the first item (weight: 3, value: 3) would be placed into the first backpack (capacity: 4).
+In this case, it would get reward equal to 5, because the first Item 1 (weight: 3, value: 3) would be placed into the first Backpack 1 (capacity: 4).
 After that, only one of the remaining items would fit the backpacks.

-In this case, the optimal solution would be placing the item 1 (weight: 3, value: 3) into the backpack 2 (capacity: 3) and the remaining two items would be placed into the first backpack.
+In this case, the optimal solution would be placing the Item 1 (weight: 3, value: 3) into the Backpack 2 (capacity: 3) and the remaining two items would be placed into the first backpack.
 In this case, the reward would be equal to 7 and the backpacks would reach their maximum capacity.

 **Claim**: Given a set of items and the backpacks, it is possible to select them (by pointing) in a ___specific___ way that generates (near) optimal picking and placing sequence.